-Here at Rex Software we develop what our existing clients say is “Australia’s easiest real estate CRM and listing management platform”.
+Here at Rex Software we develop what our existing clients say is “Australia’s easiest CRM in real estate and listing management platform”.
 This blog will explain exactly what CRM in real estate is, what it should be doing for you and your agency and how Rex offers a turnkey solution for your agency.

 What is CRM in real estate?